oktadev/schematics/README.md

 1. Install the [Okta CLI](https://cli.okta.com)
 2. Run `okta register` to create an account, followed by `okta apps create`
-3. Choose **Native** and accept the default Redirect URI
+3. Choose **Native** and accept the default Redirect URI of `com.okta.dev-133337:/callback` (where `dev-133337.okta.com` is your Okta domain)
-4. Modify the Post Logout Redirect URI to match the default Redirect URI (e.g., `com.okta.dev-123456:/callback`).
+4. Use `com.okta.dev-123456:/logout` for the Post Logout Redirect URI

 Install the Schematics CLI globally.